suhvishalp/cg-1029-java-training/readme.md

                     1. adding spring-cloud-starter-netflix-eureka-server to the dependencies
                     2. enabling the Eureka Server in a @SpringBootApplication by annotating it with @EnableEurekaServer
                     3. configuring some properties

+What Are Microservices?
+Microservices are a software architectural style where an application is divided into a collection of loosely coupled services, each performing a specific business function.
+Each service can be developed, deployed, and scaled independently.
+Microservices communicate over standard protocols like HTTP or messaging queues (e.g., Kafka, RabbitMQ) and often utilize RESTful APIs or event-driven mechanisms for inter-service communication.
+Key Characteristics of Microservices
+Independent Deployment: Each microservice can be deployed independently of the others, allowing faster releases.
+Loose Coupling: Services are loosely coupled, meaning changes in one service don’t heavily impact others.
+Scalability: Microservices can be scaled individually based on their load or performance requirements.
+Technology Agnostic: Each microservice can use different technologies or programming languages suitable for its functionality.
+Failure Isolation: If one microservice fails, it doesn’t bring down the entire application.
+Microservices with Spring Boot
+Spring Boot simplifies the development of microservices by providing a ready-to-use framework for building and deploying services.

+Spring Boot Overview

+Spring Boot is a framework that allows you to build production-ready, stand-alone Spring applications with minimal configuration.
+It provides embedded servers like Tomcat, Jetty, and Undertow, eliminating the need to deploy applications to external web servers.
+Creating Microservices with Spring Boot

+Spring Boot Starter Projects: These pre-configured starter packs, such as spring-boot-starter-web and spring-boot-starter-data-jpa, make it easy to add common functionality to a microservice.
+Embedded Servers: By default, Spring Boot uses embedded Tomcat or Jetty servers, so you don’t need to install or configure an external web server.
+Spring Boot Autoconfiguration: This feature automatically configures various components of Spring applications based on the libraries in the classpath.
+Core Components for Building Microservices

+Spring Web: Provides support for building RESTful web services using Spring MVC.
+Spring Data: Simplifies database operations, making it easier to manage database connections and CRUD operations.
+Spring Cloud: A collection of tools that helps build and manage microservices at scale, offering features like service discovery, configuration management, and fault tolerance.
+Key Concepts in Microservices with Spring Boot
+RESTful APIs

+Each microservice typically exposes a REST API to communicate with other services or clients.
+Spring Boot’s @RestController and @RequestMapping annotations are used to build REST APIs.
+Service Discovery

+In a microservices architecture, services must find each other to communicate.
+Spring Cloud Netflix Eureka is a popular service discovery tool where services register themselves and discover other services at runtime.
+API Gateway

+An API Gateway handles routing and load balancing between microservices.
+Spring Cloud Gateway or Zuul can be used as the API Gateway to handle all incoming traffic to microservices.
+Circuit Breaker Pattern

+This pattern is used to handle service failures gracefully.
+Resilience4j or Hystrix are popular libraries used with Spring Boot for implementing circuit breakers to prevent cascading failures.
+Database Per Service

+Each microservice has its own database or data storage, allowing them to be completely decoupled.
+Spring Data provides repositories and integrates easily with various databases (SQL/NoSQL).
+Messaging and Event-driven Architecture

+Microservices often use messaging systems like RabbitMQ, Kafka, or ActiveMQ for asynchronous communication between services.
+Spring Boot integrates seamlessly with these messaging systems using the spring-boot-starter-amqp and spring-boot-starter-kafka.